NITK faculty gets patent for cashew apple wine

-The technology is developed by Dr Prasanna Belur Devarabhatta, associate professor in the department of chemical engineering.
-The patent is titled ‘A process for production of an alcoholic beverage from cashew apple and raisins and the alcoholic beverage produced thereof.”
+The technology is developed by Dr Prasanna Belur Devarabhatta, an associate professor in the Department of Chemical Engineering.
+The patent is titled ‘A process for the production of an alcoholic beverage from cashew apple and raisins and the alcoholic beverage produced thereof’.

-According to Dr Belur, “Cashew apples are a rich source of carbohydrates, minerals, vitamins, amino acids, carotenoids, phenolics, organic acids, and antioxidants and considered as a source of energy.
+According to Dr Belur, “Cashew apples are a rich source of carbohydrates, minerals, vitamins, amino acids, carotenoids, phenolics, organic acids and antioxidants and considered a source of energy.
 The cashew apple is an excellent source of ascorbic acid (averaging 200-275 mg/100 ml of juice), which is about five to seven times that of orange juice.
-Several attempts were made in Brazil, India, Nigeria etc to find uses for cashew apple.
-However, most of them failed to meet the requirements of the consumer and hence failed to kick-off in the market so far.”
+Several attempts were made in Brazil, India, Nigeria, etc, to find uses for cashew apple.
+However, most of them failed to meet the requirements of the consumers and hence failed to kick-off in the market so far.”

-One of the major problems in utilising the cashew apple is its very high astringency due to the presence of Leucodelphinidin, gallic acid, protocatechuic acid, conjugate cinnamic acid, and free cinnamic acid.
+One of the major problems in utilising the cashew apple is its very high astringency due to the presence of Leucodelphinidin, gallic acid, protocatechuic acid, conjugate cinnamic acid and free cinnamic acid.
 The binding of tannins to salivary glycoproteins develops an astringent taste.
-During preservation, the unstable polyphenols undergo chemical and biochemical reactions, and result in brown colour.
-Also, due to the presence of 2-methyl butanoic acid and related compounds, wine was getting an unpleasant sweaty odor.
+During preservation, the unstable polyphenols undergo chemical and biochemical reactions and result in brown colour.
+Also, due to the presence of 2-methyl butanoic acid and related compounds, the wine was getting an unpleasant sweaty odour, he said.

-Further, it was observed that the characteristic fruit flavors fade very rapidly during storage, which makes it difficult for the manufacturer to offer consistent quality to the consumer all the time.
-As a result, cashew apples continued to be considered agricultural waste.

 Check out DH's latest videos